hotosm/raw-data-api/backend/Readme.md

 - Start the Process

-  You can either export your db params as env variables or pass to script
+  You can either export your db params as env variables or pass to script , or create .env and hit `source .env`

   ```
   export PGHOST=localhost